 Numbness in left arm and leg

-Leg numbness is often found in young people and may indicate a serious pathology, since in most cases numbness is caused by diseases of the spine (hernia, osteochondrosis, etc.).
+Numbness of the leg is often found in young people and may indicate a serious pathology, since in most cases numbness is caused by diseases of the spine (hernia, osteochondrosis, etc.).

 In the human body, the spine is responsible for a number of functions, including the normal functioning of the arms and legs.

-X-ray is often used for diagnosis - the cheapest and most accessible method in clinics, more informative methods diagnostics are MRI and ultrasound.
+X-rays are often used for diagnosis - the cheapest and most accessible method in clinics, more informative methods diagnostics are MRI and ultrasound.

-If necessary, the doctor may refer you for an additional examination (X-ray, ultrasound, electroneuromyography, etc.), after which he will prescribe effective treatment.
+If necessary, the doctor may refer you for additional examination (X-ray, ultrasound, electroneuromyography, etc.), after which he will prescribe effective treatment.

 Numbness of the ring finger of the left hand